-- Independent Governors are expected to attend all meetings of the Governing Council and any Committees of which they are a member, or to give timely apologies if absence is unavoidable. - Independent Governors must participate in procedures established by the Governing Council for the regular appraisal/review of the performance of individual members. - Independent Governors should attend any induction and/or training activities arranged by us, and contribute to regular reviews of Board effectiveness. - The likely overall time commitment required of Independent Governors is approximately 10 days per year, including preparation for and attendance at Governing Council and any relevant Committee meetings.
-There is also an annual Away Day and optional events such as Graduation and Governing Council Breakfast Briefings. - Membership of the Governing Council is not remunerated, but Independent Governors are entitled to reclaim all reasonable travel and similar expenses incurred in the course of University business in accordance with our expenses policy.
+- Independent Governors are expected to attend all meetings of the Governing Council and any Committees of which they are a member, or to give timely apologies if absence is unavoidable. - Independent Governors must participate in procedures established by the Governing Council for the regular appraisal/review of the performance of individual members. - " Independent Governors should attend any induction and/or training activities arranged by us, and contribute to regular reviews of Board effectiveness. - The likely overall time commitment required of Independent Governors is approximately 10 days per year, including preparation for and attendance at Governing Council and any relevant Committee meetings.
+There is also an annual Away Day and optional events such as Graduation and Governing Council Breakfast Briefings. - " Membership of the Governing Council is not remunerated, but Independent Governors are entitled to reclaim all reasonable travel and similar expenses incurred in the course of University business in accordance with our expenses policy.

-How to Apply

-If you would like to express your interest in becoming an Independent Governor at the Royal Agricultural University, please send your CV, a covering letter and an Equal Opportunities Monitoring Form to: governance@rau.ac.uk
+How to Apply If you would like to express your interest in becoming an Equal Opportunities Monitoring Form to: